lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 title: Buying and selling LBC on exchanges
 category: getstarted
 ---

+Note: Bittrex is currently only available for Non-US based users.

 This guide is meant for informational purposes only and is not financial advice.

 Currently, in order to exchange LBC for traditional currencies (and vice versa), you'll need to use [cryptocurrency exchanges](/faq/exchanges).
 LBRY is actively working on ways to make this easier right inside our applications, but we don't have an ETA on when this would be available.